Sure, it doesn’t have to clock in until the sun goes down, but once it starts its shift, your landscape lighting works really hard for your money:

 We haven’t had to replace a bulb yet.
 While LED bulbs cost more upfront, the savings over time is substantial.

 Sure, you could attempt landscape lighting installation yourself.
-You can get a kit for a few hundred dollars — maybe less.
-Professional lighting could cost you well into the thousands, depending on the size and scope of the installation.
+You can get a kit for a few hundred dollars.
+The cost to install outdoor lighting using skilled, experienced professionals is well into the thousands, depending on the size and scope of the installation.